marcosrdac/nixcfg/README.md

 ### `nixos-rebuild swith` does nothing

-You probably don't have enought RAM.
+You probably don't have enough RAM.
 Do the following to swap on file before system build:

 ```sh
 SWAP_SIZE_MB=2048